SolidRhino/sailarr-installer/INSTALLATION.md

 - Don't have a domain
 - Prefer direct port access

+**Important:** The installer only configures Traefik and the containers.
+You must handle these network configurations yourself:
+- **DNS:** Create DNS A/AAAA records pointing your domain/subdomains to your server's public IP
+- **Port Forwarding:** Configure your router to forward ports 80 and 443 to your server
+- **Firewall:** Ensure your firewall allows incoming traffic on ports 80 and 443
+- **Domain Ownership:** You must own or control the domain you configure

+These networking requirements are outside the scope of this installer.

 ### Download Client

 **The installer automatically uses Decypharr** as the download client.